diljyotsingh019/Face-Detection-and-Recognition/README.md

 # Face-Detection-and-Recognition
-Created a face detector using OpenCV and haarcascade model as a face classifier
+Initially the classifier detects the face using haarcaascade classifier from cv2 library.
+Once the face has been detected, we save 200 images of that face continuously at different timestamps for the training dataset.
+This training dataset is then used to train the LBPHFaceRecognizer model from cv2 library.
+This model can be used as a  face unlock for security systems.